raypulver/LEON/README.md

 });
 var obj = { a: 'word', b: -500, c: [ { d: true, e: new Date(1435767518000) }, { d: false, e: new Date(
 1435767518000) } ] };
-var buf = channel.stringify(obj);
+var buf = channel.encode(obj);
-// 'word\u0000\u000bþÿÿ\u0000\u0002 Þ\u0012U!Þ\u0012U'
+// 21 bytes long
-obj = channel.parse(buf);
+obj = channel.decode(buf);
 // Same object.
 ```
-Notice that the buffer is only 21 characters, compared to raw LEON which is 60 characters, and compared to the equivalent JSON string which is 112 characters.
+In this case, the buffer is only 21 bytes in length, compared to the purely dynamic LEON which is 60 characters, and compared to the equivalent JSON string which is 112 characters.

 Another example: